 I posted the following information on LinkedIn to help a member, and thought you might find it useful as well.

 Car sickness is certainly one of the more unpleasant issues we can deal with as pet parents.
-There can be more than one cause for car sickness in pets, from anxiety to an immature inner ear in young pets.
+There can be more than one cause for car sickness in dogs, from anxiety to an immature inner ear in young dogs.

 Natural treatments for car motion sickness may include: